jj0309/MSGBox/README.md

 *KNOWN ISSUES*
 - Searching for an user that doesn't exist returns a page -> need to return a user not found result
 - User pannel has been disabled -> production issue with the database
+- jwt invalidated after browser closes will return an error page if the user returns to the site.

 # Alpha 0.1 (8/19/2020):